Hans Tietze and Erica Tietze-Conrat

 1909.
 Oil on canvas, 30 1/8 x 53 5/8" (76.5 x 136.2 cm)

-In 1909 the Viennese art historians Hans and Erica Tietze asked 23-year-old Oskar Kokoschka to paint a marriage portrait for their mantelpiece.
-They were strong supporters of contemporary art in Vienna and together helped organize the Vienna Society for the Advancement of Contemporary Art.
-Mrs. Tietze recalled that she and her husband were painted individually, a fact suggested by their separate poses and gazes.
-Kokoschka used thin layers of color to create the hazy atmosphere surrounding the couple, and added a sense of crackling energy by scratching the paint with his fingernails.
+In 1909, the Viennese art historians Hans and Erica Tietze asked 23-year-old Oskar Kokoschka to paint a marriage portrait for their mantelpiece.
+The Tietzes were strong supporters of Viennese contemporary art and together helped organize the Vienna Society for the Advancement of Contemporary Art.
+Erica Tietze recalled that Kokoschka painted her and her husband separately, a fact suggested by the sense of separation between the couple and their strikingly distinct poses.
+Kokoschka used thin layers of color to create the hazy surrounding atmosphere and added crackling energy to the composition by scratching into the paint with his fingernails.

 A representation of a particular individual, usually intended to capture their likeness or personality.

-Despite Kokoschka’s attempts to borrow it from the Tietzes for inclusion in exhibitions of his work, the painting was not shown publicly until after The Museum of Modern Art acquired it in 1939, just one year after the Tietzes immigrated to New York.
+Despite Oskar Kokoschka’s attempts to borrow his portrait of the Tietzes for inclusion in exhibitions of his work, the painting was not shown publicly until after MoMA acquired it in 1939, a year after the Tietzes immigrated to New York.